oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.4 Packet delivery retry

-There are two situations when packets that require acknowledgement are resent by the sender:
+There are two situations when packets that require acknowledgement (CONNECT, REGISTER, PUBLISH QoS 1 and 2, SUBSCRIBE, UNSUBSCRIBE, PUBREC, PUBREL, PINGREQ, AUTH) are resent by the sender:

 1.  when a Virtual Connection is deleted before the acknowledgement is received by the requester (and clean start is false)

-2.  when no acknowledgment is received by the by the requester within a configured timeout period during the existence of a Virtual Connection
+2.  when no acknowledgment is received by the requester within a configured timeout period during the existence of a Virtual Connection

 These two situations are described in the following two sections.

 ### 4.4.1 Virtual Connection End

-[When a Client reconnects with Clean Start set to 0 and a session is present, both the Client and Server MUST resend any unacknowledged PUBLISH packets (where QoS \> 0) and PUBREL packets using their original Packet Identifiers]{.mark} \[MQTT-SN-4.4-1\].
+[When a Client reconnects with Clean Start set to 0 and a session is present, both the Client and Server MUST resend any]{.mark} [unacknowledged
+PUBLISH packets (where QoS \> 0) and PUBREL packets using their original Packet Identifiers]{.mark} \[MQTT-SN-4.4-1\].

 [If PUBACK or PUBREC is received containing a Reason Code of 0x80 or greater the corresponding PUBLISH packet is treated as acknowledged, and MUST NOT be retransmitted]{.mark} \[MQTT-SN-4.4-2\].

-[The DUP flag MUST be set to 1 by the Client or Server when it attempts to re-deliver or retransmit a PUBLISH packet.
-The DUP flag must be set to 0 for all QoS 0 packets.]{.mark} \[MQTT-SN-4.4-3\].
+[The DUP flag MUST be set to 1 by the Client or Server when it attempts to re-deliver or retransmit a PUBLISH QoS 2]{.mark} [packet.]{.mark} [The DUP flag must be set to 0 for all QoS 1 packets.]{.mark} \[MQTT-SN-4.4-3\].

 > Figure 4.3 -- QoS 2 protocol flow diagram, non-normative example